PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 https://github.com/user-attachments/assets/e5126959-c88d-47a9-a009-21a940fc0849

-*You can change your default settings for NotITG (including default noteskin) by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*
+*You can change your default settings for Outfox (including default noteskin) in-game by going to the main menu, select Options -> User Experience -> Appearance Options.*

 # Customization (both NotITG and Outfox)
 *You will only be changing the "enchantment-custom-3d" folder.*